lacanoid/pgddl/README.md

 Installation
 ------------

-To build and install this module:
+To build this module:

     make

+This builds extension for your particular version of Postgres in a file like `ddlx--0.20.sql`.

     make install
     make install installcheck

-or selecting a specific PostgreSQL installation:
+You can select a specific PostgreSQL installation:

     make PG_CONFIG=/some/where/bin/pg_config
     make PG_CONFIG=/some/where/bin/pg_config install